rhagarty/jitserver-intro/Semeru.md

 ## How do I get it?

-IBM Semeru Runtimes is available at no cost, even for production use.
+IBM Semeru Runtimes can be freely downloaded, even for production use.
 The central download repository can be found on the [IBM Developer site](https://developer.ibm.com/languages/java/semeru-runtimes/downloads/).

 Here you will find options for both Certified and Open Editions.